PoCInnovation/Workshops/software/29.Flask/README.md

 > Create a `.env` file and add the corresponding variables, Flask will then automatically load them for you 😉

 Create a `/register` endpoint using the POST method.
 Every call must provide 2 JSON params: an email and a password.
-> :bulb: You can access the params using the [request object](https://flask.palletsprojects.com/en/2.2.x/api/#incoming-request-data)
+> 💡 You can access the params using the [request object](https://flask.palletsprojects.com/en/2.2.x/api/#incoming-request-data)

 Once you retrieved those params, add a `create_user` method in `database.py` to insert them in the `user` table.
-> :bulb: The [official documentation of the mysql connector](https://dev.mysql.com/doc/connector-python/en/) will be useful to discover how to perform queries.
+> 💡 The [official documentation of the mysql connector](https://dev.mysql.com/doc/connector-python/en/) will be useful to discover how to perform queries.
 > You will also need to write some SQL, here's [a small cheatsheet](https://www.codecademy.com/learn/learn-sql/modules/learn-sql-manipulation/cheatsheet) to help you getting starting with SQL :rocket: